How to Increase Sales by Encouraging Mobile Spending

 Eliminate unnecessary steps in the checkout process

-This piggybacks off of our last point.
+This piggybacks on our last point.
 When someone decides what they want to buy, don’t make them jump through hoops to get it.

 Having an efficient checkout process is important for the conversion rates on your desktop site as well.
 But it’s even more important for mobile devices.

 That’s because it’s much harder for people to fill out information on their smartphones or tablets.
-To buy something, people have to enter their name, address, phone number, credit card information, and more.
+To buy something, people have to enter their names, addresses, phone numbers, credit card information, and more.

 Do you really need their phone number?
 Probably not.

 Your mobile app can help improve your checkout process even more than your mobile website.
-That’s because it’s easy for users to save information to their profile.
+That’s because it’s easy for users to save information to their profiles.

-Then they won’t have to fill out all of these fields each time that they want to buy something.
-As long as they are logged into their profile, they should be able to complete the purchase with just a few clicks.
+They won’t have to fill out all these fields each time they want to buy something.
+As long as they are logged into their profiles, they should be able to complete their purchases with just a few clicks.